Writing can give your mental health a boost. Here’s how.

 Hang on – writing is a solitary profession, surely?
 All those frustrating, lonely hours sitting in front of a blank piece of paper or swearing at your laptop?
 Well, it doesn’t have to be.
 Yes, there are times when you’ll need to be alone to focus on bashing out a few thousand words.
 But you can balance that with the social aspects of being a writer.
 And there are some.
 What’s more, many of us feel the need to get out more, where possible, after a couple of years of COVID.
 If you’re a writer, there’s a supportive community of other writers out there.

 Literary events are once more happening in person rather than just online.
-The London Book Fair took place in real life this year for the first time since 2019.
+The London Book Fair took place in real life in 2022 for the first time in three years.
 There are writing courses, literary festivals, educational events and writing groups.
 You don’t necessarily have to join a writing group where everyone reads out their work and has it criticised (unless you want to).
 There are some groups where people just meet up to write for an hour or so, in silence, in the company of other writers, in a café.
 Or just go to your local café for a bit, for a change of scenery and to be with other people.

 Some of us need total silence to work.
 Others enjoy the buzz of working in a cafe, library or shared office space – at least some of the time.
 You are allowed to leave your desk.